How to Market a Rental Property in a Digital World

 Professional Photography: Non-Negotiable

-Professional real estate photography costs $150–$300 for most single-family properties.
+Professional real estate photography costs $150-$300 for most single-family properties.
 On a $2,500/month rental, that investment pays for itself in fewer than two days of avoided vacancy.
-Virtual tours and 3D walkthroughs (available through services like Matterport) are increasingly expected for premium properties and allow tenants to self-qualify before requesting a showing — which reduces your time spent on unqualified showings.
+The ROI is among the highest of any marketing expenditure in property management.

 Where to List Your Rental